 Get to Know Your Customers

 It’s easy to be swept away by creating campaigns for the hottest new channels or a favorite new creative possibility.
 But effective marketing isn’t about indulging every creative whim.
-Your campaigns have to meet your A prediction is the ultimate goal of a predictive model.
-In Pecan, a prediction is often tied to a specific customer.
-After learning from data… market and ideal customer where they’re at.
+Your campaigns have to meet your target market and ideal customer where they’re at.
 You also need messages that resonate with their needs and preferences.

 Digital campaign managers must gather that in-depth knowledge of customers and plan how to manage digital marketing campaigns accordingly.